 Toll road proposed on Highway 37

-Faced with a multibillion-dollar price tag to ease congestion on Highway 37 and protect the critical North Bay artery from rising sea levels, State Sen. Bill Dodd (D-Napa) Friday proposed a novel funding solution — turn the route into a toll road.
+Faced with a multibillion-dollar price tag to ease congestion on Highway 37 and protect the critical North Bay artery from rising sea levels, State Sen. Bill Dodd on Friday proposed turning the route into a toll road.

-Flanked by North Bay transportation, business and environmental leaders on a bluff at Sonoma Raceway overlooking Highway 37, Dodd introduced legislation he authored that would allow the state to immediately collect tolls from motorists between Sears Point and Mare Island.
+Flanked by North Bay transportation, business and environmental leaders on a bluff at Sonoma Raceway overlooking Highway 37, Dodd, a Napa Democrat, introduced legislation he authored that would allow the state to immediately collect tolls from motorists between Sears Point and Mare Island.

 “The time is now to improve this essential artery that connects us to jobs and supports our economy,” Dodd said.
 “If we don’t act, increased traffic and sea level rise will make an already bad situation simply unpassable.
 Without a dedicated revenue source, the problem won’t be fixed in many of our lifetimes.”